 By 2000 Montgomery Ward had fallen on hard times.
 Competition from other department stores and the burgeoning online retail economy ran Ward’s out of business.
 Developers have since bought all three buildings on the corporate campus.

 Today the buildings are a mixture of commercial, office, and residential units.
 Along with Groupon, other major tenants include the Big Ten Network, Wrigley, and Dyson.
 Developers converted the neighboring Montgomery Ward buildings into condos.
 Those tenants mean that restaurants like Japonais and Snarf’s moved in and food trucks often surround 600 West Chicago.
-With the old Cabrini-Green site next door entering a similar redevelopment phase, 600 West Chicago is emblematic of the changes wrought by the past century on the Near North Side.
+The old Cabrini-Green site next door entering a similar redevelopment phase.
+Taken together, 600 West Chicago is emblematic of the changes wrought by the past century on the Near North Side.

 – Alex Bean, Chicago Detours Tour Guide